Performance Intelligence · Pillar

 2. Upstream question.
 The firm is not in tool selection mode.
 The firm has already selected its platforms.
 The question is what should the platforms be delivering, practicing, and scoring against, and that question sits one layer above tooling.

 3. Behavioral delta, not content delta.
 The pattern the firm is trying to close is behavioral, which means it shows up on the live conversation, not on the content library.
-Content gaps get closed by Seismic.
-Practice gaps get closed by Allego or Zenarate.
+Content gaps get closed by the combined Seismic and Highspot platform.
+Practice gaps get closed by Allego 8 or Zenarate.
 Speaker gaps get closed by Yoodli.
-Conversation-observation gaps get closed by Gong.
-Behavioral-transfer gaps are what performance intelligence exists to close.
+Conversation-observation gaps get closed by Gong, with calls graded against a supplied rubric by Gong Enable.
+Behavioral-transfer gaps, including the prior question of what the rubric should be in the first place, are what performance intelligence exists to close.

 If all three signals are present, performance intelligence is the only answer at that altitude.
 If any one of them is absent, we will tell the firm and step out.